huggingface/datasets/datasets/klue/README.md

 ### Data Fields

-[Needs More Information]
+You can see data fields in [here](https://github.com/KLUE-benchmark/KLUE/wiki).

 ### Data Splits

 #### ynat
-You can check data description in [here](https://klue-benchmark.com/tasks/66/data/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/66/data/description).

 #### sts
-You can check data description in [here](https://klue-benchmark.com/tasks/67/data/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/67/data/description).

 #### nli
-You can check data description in [here](https://klue-benchmark.com/tasks/68/data/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/68/data/description).

 #### ner
-You can check data description in [here](https://klue-benchmark.com/tasks/69/overview/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/69/overview/description).

 #### re
-You can check data description in [here](https://klue-benchmark.com/tasks/70/overview/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/70/overview/description).

 #### dp
-You can check data description in [here](https://klue-benchmark.com/tasks/71/data/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/71/data/description).

 #### mrc
-You can check data description in [here](https://klue-benchmark.com/tasks/72/overview/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/72/overview/description).

 #### wos
-You can check data description in [here](https://klue-benchmark.com/tasks/73/overview/description).
+You can see data description in [here](https://klue-benchmark.com/tasks/73/overview/description).

 ## Dataset Creation